Surgical Workflow Recognition: from Analysis of Challenges to Architectural Study

-Examples of the aforementioned ambiguities can be seen in Figure~\ref{fig1}.

-\textbf{Global Ambiguities} summarize the high inter-class similarities for internal and external surgical scenes.
-The patient journey can be described as a symmetrical process where we first have to gain access to the patient for the surgical procedure, followed by the closing of the patient after the intervention is done.
-There are many activities in the external analysis with high visual similarities belonging to different phases, where one appears before and the other after the surgery phase.
-In the internal scene, some activities such as the \textit{grasper grasping} appear in many different phases, while different activities within the same surgical phase can be visually dissimilar from each other (intra-class variance).
-Figure~\ref{fig1} showcases examples of such Global ambiguities.
+\textbf{Global Ambiguities.} There are many activities in the external and internal analysis with high visual similarities belonging to different phases (high inter-class similarities).
+For instance, the phases of patient roll-in and roll-out in the external dataset contain frames that look almost identical (Figure~\ref{fig1}).
+To correctly differentiate these two phases only based on single images could be challenging even for an experience surgeon.
+Considering a limited temporal context could also be insufficient for a correct classification, since the activity can be considerably longer.
+However, the rich temporal context modeled in a 2-Stage approach, can alleviate this confusion more effectively as it is clear that the roll-out phase appears always after the roll-in phase.